 If you are over 20 years of age you can apply through Special Admission for degree-level study without a University Entrance qualification, if you are a New Zealand citizen or resident.
 You must be 20 years of age on or before the first day of the semester in which the programme commences.
-Your ability to succeed in your chosen programme will be taken into consideration.
+An interview may be required and your ability to succeed in your chosen programme will be taken into consideration.